aakhtemostafa/SSPIM/README.md

 ∙ Tiling method for all type of the beams.

-*SLM pattern Generating for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.
+*SLM pattern generating for lattice beam is depended to the position of the SLM in the optical setup than to illumination objective lens.

 ---
 ∙ Damman gating